cardanoapi/autonomous-agents/autonomous-agents-api/README.md

 ## Locally
 ## Setup Guide

-Run this command inside autonomous_agent_api folder to install necessary python dependencies.
+Run this command inside autonomous-agents-api folder to install necessary python dependencies.

 ```bash
   poetry install
 ```
-Inside **autonomous_agent_api** make a new **.env** file by copying the existing **.env.example.** file .
+Inside **autonomous-agents-api** make a new **.env** file by copying the existing **.env.example.** file .
 This contains env variable for prsima client orm to connect to the postgres database.

 Run this command for generating the database client and creating the required table mentioned in schema